ACL brings thousands of people to Austin, yet one downtown business loses most of its customers

+But while it was a time of much profit for some, it was a time of much loss for one Austin restaurant.

 Casa de Luz is on Toomey Road.
 This is one of the roads that's closed off because of ACL.
-This road closure is also the reason Casa de Luz restaurant loses about 90% of its customers.
+This road closure is also the reason Casa de Luz restaurant loses about 90% of its customers during the festival.

 "I think yesterday we had about 100 [customers] the whole day," said Stephanie Martinez, Casa de Luz manager.
 "So, that includes breakfast, lunch and dinner."